Sygil-Dev/whoosh-reloaded/README.md

 If you have ``pip`` installed, you can use it to download and install Whoosh automatically::

-    # Install the stable version from PyPI
+    # Install the alpha release from PyPI
     $ pip install whoosh-novo

     # Install the development version from GitHub.